 The State Property Tax Deferral Program is a lifeline loan program that can cover the annual property tax bills of Maine people who are ages 65 and older or are permanently disabled and who cannot afford to pay them on their own.
 The loan program allows Maine’s most vulnerable community members to age in place and ensures that property taxes are still delivered to municipalities, requiring repayment of the loan once the property is sold or becomes part of an estate.

-State Property Tax Deferral Application Form
+State Property Tax Deferral Application Form (This document is being updated)

 - What is the State Property Tax Deferral Program?